nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/gRnYXuxo9_w/index.md

 ---
 title: Scrum Value, Openness, What does it mean and why does it matter?
+description: Discover how openness revolutionizes team dynamics and drives success in Scrum.
+Dive deep into the vital role of transparency and trust in this insightful discussion.
 date: 2023-04-28T07:00:30Z
 videoId: gRnYXuxo9_w
 url: /resources/videos/:slug